TOKYO WITH TEENAGERS

 There is bowling, baseball, arcade games, karaoke, soccer cages….

-I WOULD TAKE THEM TO INDOOR AMUSEMENT PARK, JOYPOLIS
+I MIGHT TAKE THEM TO INDOOR AMUSEMENT PARK, JOYPOLIS

 RED TOKYO AT TOKYO TOWER IS INCREDIBLE